Programs & Courses

 DT 203 - Introduction to Educational Research (3.0 credits)

-Given the significance of research in today’s educational settings, this course introduces students to various research designs, methods, and approaches, and to the tenets of doing educational research responsibly.
-Students learn how to design, research, and report on an inquiry topic related to education in the elementary and/or secondary school setting.
-Students will select a topic that is relevant to their Primary/Junior or Junior/Intermediate specializations.
-With the guidance of a faculty advisor, they will experience how to access, interpret, evaluate and use educational research literature.
+Given the significance of research in today’s educational settings, this course introduces teacher candidates to various research designs, methods, and approaches, and to the tenets of doing educational research responsibly.
+Teacher candidates learn how to design, research, and report on an inquiry topic related to education in the elementary and/or secondary school setting.
+With the guidance of a faculty advisor, they will experiencehow to access, interpret, evaluate and use enducational research literature.
 Using a collegial and collaborative approach, they will collect and use data responsibly in conjunction with other information and knowledge.
-Students will be expected to share their research with faculty and fellow-students in a formal presentation setting.
+Teacher candidates will be expected to share their research with faculty and fellow-teacher candidates in a formal presentation setting.
 The evaluation of the final project will include a second reader selected from the faculty.

 DT 204 - History of Education (3.0 credits)